-- A. If the student is found in possession of paraphernalia related to substance use in possession of illegal substances as defined by policy, the student will be suspended from school as outlined by the school disciplinary policy.
+A. If the student is found in possession of paraphernalia related to substance use in possession of illegal substances as defined by policy, the student will be suspended from school as outlined by the school disciplinary policy.
 In cases of possession of illegal substances and/or paraphernalia, the police will be notified.
 The student will only be readmitted at the end of the exclusion after receipt of the required medical certification that the student is physically and mentally able to return to school and after a conference between the principal and the parent/guardian has been held.
-Consideration of further disciplinary action, to include but not limited to expulsion, may result. - B. If a student is found in possession of an illegal substance for a second time, then such student will be referred to the local police and a recommendation will be made by the principal to the Superintendent who will then make a recommendation to the Board of Education concerning additional disciplinary measures to include, but not be limited to, expulsion. - C. Students possessing for distribution, or administering illegal substances at any time on school grounds, as defined in this policy, to others in school or at a school-sponsored activity shall be immediately referred to the principal.
+Consideration of further disciplinary action, to include but not limited to expulsion, may result.

+- B. If a student is found in possession of an illegal substance for a second time, then such student will be referred to the local police and a recommendation will be made by the principal to the Superintendent who will then make a recommendation to the Board of Education concerning additional disciplinary measures to include, but not be limited to, expulsion. - C. Students possessing for distribution, or administering illegal substances at any time on school grounds, as defined in this policy, to others in school or at a school-sponsored activity shall be immediately referred to the principal.
 The principal shall immediately notify the police and the parents/guardians and suspend the student.
 He/she will make the appropriate recommendations to the Board of Education concerning additional disciplinary measures to include, but not be limited to, expulsion.

 For each of the circumstances described above (second positive diagnosis under the influence, possession of paraphernalia for a second time, possession for distribution), a complete substance abuse assessment by an approved licensed Drug & Alcohol treatment facility will be made.
 Adherence to recommendations resulting from such assessment must be enforced.
 Refusal or failure by a parent to comply with the provisions of NJSA 18A:40A-12 and NJAC 6A:16-4.3 shall be treated as a policy violation of the Compulsory Education Act, pursuant to NJSA 18A:38-25 and 18A:38-31, and child neglect laws, pursuant to NJSA 9:6-1 et seq.
+Failure to comply with the recommendations resulting from an assessment may result in exclusion from participation in any and all co-curricular activities, including sports and all non-academic activities, including graduation and other ceremonies.